 Toomes crosses the living room and removes from the wall a portrait of famed Satanist Anton LaVey, and I swear if this idiot starts spouting Lovecraft at me, I’ll incinerate him on general principle.
-There’s a wall safe behind the picture.
-He punches in a code on a keypad.
-I can’t see what he enters, but I’d bet my entire savings account it’s 666.
+There’s a wall safe behind the picture, a model with a keypad.
+It beeps as he punches in his access code, and I can’t see what he’s entering, but I’d bet my entire savings account it’s 666.

 “I suppose you’re wondering who I am?”
 Without waiting for my answer, he says, “I was Black Betty’s lover.”

 “She spoke about you from time to time.”